 And while it may be slightly more difficult for small generators, there are still options.

 Some cities or counties have hazardous waste facilities at which they readily accept most household hazardous waste.
 If you have excess pesticides on hand, simply store them safely until you can venture to one of those locations.
-Not sure where to go?
-Simply utilize the robust database at Recycling Experts to get pointed in the right direction.

 For others, the notion of taking up valuable space to store these materials, and subsequently finding time to haul them to one of these locations is cumbersome.